Skip to content

 Probe's web interface provides a user-friendly chat experience that allows all team members to interact with your codebase using AI.
 By hosting this interface, you create a source of truth for how your product works that's accessible to both technical and non-technical team members.
 This enables quick issue resolution, documentation generation, architecture understanding, and helps product managers, QA teams, and other stakeholders make informed decisions without needing to understand implementation details.

-The most reliable way to deploy Probe's web interface for a team is using Docker:
+The easiest way to deploy Probe's web interface for a team is using npx:

 bash